-To make better workplace environments, we are systematically taking steps to improve conditions with regard to summer heat, winter cold, dust, and noise; eliminate work that requires excessive physical exertion or taxing body positions, and add break areas and other features (e.g. adding or renovating break areas and on-site restrooms) that make environments more liveable.
-An ambitious effort to install air conditioning and ventilation equipment to deal with summer heat has been an area of particular focus.
+To make better workplace environments, we are systematically taking steps to improve conditions with regard to summer heat, winter cold, dust, and noise; eliminate work that requires excessive physical exertion or taxing body positions; and add break areas and other features (e.g. adding or renovating break areas and on-site restrooms) that make environments more liveable.
+Measures to deal with summer heat have been a particular focus, and the installation of air conditioning and ventilation equipment is proceeding as planned.